Bitumen: Normal composition

 Asphalt may be confused with coal tar, which is a visually similar black, thermoplastic material produced by the destructive distillation of coal.
 During the early and mid-20th century, when town gas was produced, coal tar was a readily available byproduct and extensively used as the binder for road aggregates.
 The addition of coal tar to macadam roads led to the word "tarmac", which is now used in common parlance to refer to road-making materials.
 However, since the 1970s, when natural gas succeeded town gas, bitumen has completely overtaken the use of coal tar in these applications.
-Other examples of this confusion include La Brea Tar Pits and the Canadian oil sands, both of which actually contain natural bitumen rather than tar.
+Other examples of this confusion include La Brea Tar Pits and the Canadian tar sands, both of which actually contain natural bitumen rather than tar.
 "Pitch" is another term sometimes informally used at times to refer to asphalt, as in Pitch Lake.

 Additives, mixtures and contaminants

 For economic and other reasons, bitumen is sometimes sold combined with other materials, often without being labeled as anything other than simply "bitumen".

 Of particular note is the use of re-refined engine oil bottoms – "REOB" or "REOBs" – the residue of recycled automotive engine oil collected from the bottoms of re-refining vacuum distillation towers, in the manufacture of asphalt.
 REOB contains various elements and compounds found in recycled engine oil: additives to the original oil and materials accumulating from its circulation in the engine (typically iron and copper).
 Some research has indicated a correlation between this adulteration of bitumen and poorer-performing pavement.